MichaelCrawley1/metallicaTourProject/README.md

 </br>

 I have used the power of AJAX in many other web projects.
-In fact, my dissertation was a development project essentially  using AJAX to compare popular JavaScript libraries consuming web services - ([CLIENT SIDE](https://github.com/MichaelCrawley1/MscClientSide     )) ([SERVER SIDE](https://github.com/MichaelCrawley1/MscServerSide1)).
-However, here was another, **'aha moment'** and that something I will be sure to utlisee in the future.
+In fact, my dissertation was a development project essentially  using AJAX to compare popular JavaScript libraries consuming web services, which see - ([CLIENT SIDE](https://github.com/MichaelCrawley1/MscClientSide     )) ([SERVER SIDE](https://github.com/MichaelCrawley1/MscServerSide1)).
+However, here was another, ***'aha moment'*** and that something I will be sure to utlisee in the future.

 I used AJAX differently here that what I did with my university project.
 In my dissertation I was more concerned bringing the data back from the bespoke built web service and parsing that data and displaying the data in the client UI.